Skill Demand Index

 How often Customer Success is identified as a skill gap (L0–L1) in scored applications

-The most common pairings are Program Management, Communication Skills, Stakeholder Management, Building or executing programs, Sustainability experience.
+The most common pairings are Communication Skills, Account Management, Project Management, Data Analysis, Relationship Building.
 Strengthening these alongside Customer Success improves your fit across more positions.

-Top roles: Other.
-Other positions have the highest demand at 100% of all Customer Success jobs.
+Top roles: Other, Data Science / ML, Marketing, Project Management.
+Other positions have the highest demand at 76% of all Customer Success jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.